 How Kruger influenced culture

-Thanks to powerful slogans like “Money can buy you love”, as well as “I shop therefore I am”, her artwork can be found all over the globe in famous art spaces and on the surfaces and roofs of certain buildings.
+Thanks to powerful slogans like “Money can buy you love”, as well as “I shop therefore I am”2, her artwork can be found all over the globe in famous art spaces and on the surfaces and roofs of certain buildings.
 Today, her iconoclastic controversies have become so popular with contemporary audiences, much more than they were all those years when she started out.
-As a result, her work has been replicated hundreds of times by musicians and modern brands, most notably currently being the distinguished skate brand known as Supreme.
+As a result, musicians and brands have replicated her work numerous times, most notably currently being the distinguished skate brand known as Supreme.